glamrock/data-brokers/readme.md

 **Privacy reminder**: other than credit reporting agencies such as Equifax, no one should ask for your social security number or tax ID while opting out.
 When sending a copy of your ID, mark out the ID number and draw a line across the photo.

 ---

+### This should be an app!
+I agree -- people keep flaking out on making it, so I'm likely to just makeit myself at some point.
+If you're interested in making the app and *won't* put it on the back-burner for years, sent me an email.

+---
 **Contact**: Griffin Boyce - gboyce@cyber.harvard.edu <br />
 **License**: Public Domain.
 Spread this info!